 Discover our wildlife in a mosaic of coastal habitats - shingle, saltmarsh, saline lagoons, coastal grazing marsh, freshwater gravel pits and reedbeds.
 Explore its changing coastline and military history, or simply enjoy a walk beside the sea.

-Enjoy our amazing wildlife along many miles of path with 5 birdwatching hides accessible to wheelchairs.
+Enjoy our amazing wildlife along many miles of path with five birdwatching hides accessible to wheelchairs and mobility scooters.

-Common Winter Birds Leaflet - download by clicking here.
+Common Winter Birds at Rye Harbour Leaflet - download by clicking here.

 For more downloads see out section Publications and Reports.